-Tips and ways to engage your students with special needs - part 2
+Tips and ways to engage your students with special needs

 Special educational needs and disabilities (SEND) sometimes affect young people’s ability to learn.
 Amongst other things, they can impact your students’:

 - Reading and writing, for example if they have dyslexia

 - Ability to understand things

 - Concentration levels, for example if they have ADHD

 We address some relatively common difficulties, and offer tips on what you could do to support your SEND students, and the rest of the class, with LessonUp.